mdashik123456/Hangman-with-python/README.md

 # Hangman-with-python
-This is my 1st GitHub Game
+This is my 1st GitHub Game.
-You just need to download "Hangman.py" and "WordList.txt" files and them into the same directory/folder Just Run "Hangman.py" file
+1. You just need to download "Hangman.py" and "WordList.txt" files and put them into the same directory/folder.
+2. Just Run "Hangman.py" file.
-That's all
+3. That's all